Orasund/Orasund.github.io/markdown/2023-04-05-Three-programming-practices-for-working-in-teams.md

+# Three Programming Practices For Working in Teams

 If you work on your own, you can get away with quite a lot of things that one would otherwise consider bad practices.

 However, as soon as you work in a team things change.